cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/find_command.rst

    POSITIONAL OPTIONS

-       -regextype type
+   .. option:: -regextype type

       Changes the regular expression syntax understood
       by -regex and -iregex tests which occur later on the command line.

-       -warn, -nowarn
+   .. option:: -warn, -nowarn

       Turn warning messages on or off.

    GLOBAL OPTIONS